Gene Transfer Study for RDEB at Stanford University

 Please contact Patricia Kleinke at 612-237-0857 or email@example.com for details.

-This study is entering Phase 3 Clinical trials and is currently recruiting participants.
-To learn more about Scioderm’s Clinical Trial, click here.
+This study is now in Phase 3 Clinical trials and is currently recruiting participants.
+Here is a brochure about the trials.
+To learn more about Scioderm’s Clinical Trial on their website, click here.

 Validation of iscorEB Part 1: instrument reliability and construct validity

 Dr. Anna Bruckner, at Children’s Hospital Colorado (Aurora, CO), and Dr. Elena Pope, at The Hospital for Sick Children (Toronto, Canada), are inviting children and adults with EB to participate in a research study.
 This study is to test a new tool called iscorEB. iscorEB is a questionnaire that captures information from you and your doctor about your EB.
 A tool like this will be able to measure if your EB is getting better or worse - either due to treatment or time.
 If iscorEB works, it could be used to study treatments for EB in the future.